 - Bonus: Some banks provide a cash bonus in exchange for opening a new savings account.

 Similar to checking accounts, you may also earn a bonus for simply opening a savings account.

 Do checking and savings accounts pay interest?

 A checking account should be thought of as a transactional account.
-Checking accounts are generally not meant for building savings and, as such, many do not earn any interest.
+Checking accounts are generally not meant for building savings and, as such, many don’t earn any interest.

-Savings accounts will almost always pay interest.
-When shopping for the best savings account, it’s important to look for ones that earn a high APY.
+Savings accounts almost always pay interest.
+When shopping for the best savings account, it’s wise to look for ones that earn a high APY.
 This will provide the most growth for your savings.

-Many banks have been raising their savings account yields as a result of the Federal Reserve raising interest rates several times in 2022.
-The highest rates are often found at online banks as well as credit unions.
+Many banks have been raising their savings account yields as a result of the Federal Reserve raising interest rates 11 times since March 2022.
+The highest APYs are often found at online banks as well as many credit unions.

 Keep in mind that rates on savings and checking accounts are variable, so the bank may change the rate amount depending on market conditions.

 Should I have both accounts at the same bank?

 Keeping your checking and savings accounts at the same bank may be convenient, but it can also have some limitations.